 Taipei is pretty easy to get around – most of the time we took the MTR and you can take buses if you know where you’re going.
 It’s also quite cheap to take cab if you have others to share with.

-We headed out to Shilin ??
-Night Market (you get off at Jian Tan ?? station on the red line, not Shilin station) to settle our Taiwan street food craving.
-Over the course of the first few days, the others would profess to only want to eat street food and cup noodles for the rest of the trip.
-Thankfully they would change their minds later on about the latter, but street food?
+We headed out to Shilin Night Market (you get off at Jian Tan station on the red line, not Shilin station) to settle our Taiwan street food craving.
+For the first few days, my friends swore that they could eat street food and cup noodles for the rest of the trip.
+Thankfully they changed their minds later on about the cup noodles, but Taiwanese street food?
 Bring it on!
 Gimme my fried mushrooms!

-We had the famous Chicken (?? – top right pic) which is as big as your face and sooo delish.
-There’s this thing called Guan Cai ??
-(That translates into Coffin- top left pic), ours had prawn in it and was good stuff despite the morbid name.
+We had the famous Fried Chicken which is as big as your face and sooo delish.
+There’s this thing called Guan Cai Ban – that translates to Coffin board and is a little bread cube filled with gravy and seafood or meat – ours had prawn in it and was good stuff despite the morbid name.
 Other highlights include a fabulous sizzling black pepper steak topped with a runny egg and sitting amidst a gigantic plate of pasta, as well as the ice shaving desserts, which are milky ice-cream like shavings that melt really quickly and are topped with yummy fruit or sauce.
 Definitely a place to come prepared with an empty stomach!
-One thing to watch out for though – Smelly Toufu (???) – I know it’s a delicacy, but hell it smells awful and doesn’t taste any better to me~
+One thing to watch out for though – Smelly Toufu – I know it’s a delicacy, but hell it smells awful and doesn’t taste any better to me.